 Mirai Solutions has been actively participating in various conferences and workshops this autumn.
 Here are the highlights.

-At EARL, keynote lectures from R Studio and the R Consortium highlighted the latest technological developments, and speakers presented the positive role R is playing in their organisations.
-Recurring themes included R interoperability with Apache Spark, enhanced interactive reporting with R Markdown, and the strong commercial support available for R, driven by many organisations including Microsoft, and indeed, Mirai Solutions.
-Slides are available for EARL at https://earlconf.com/london/speakers/
+At EARL, keynote lectures from R Studio and the R Consortium highlighted the latest technological developments, and speakers presented the positive role R is playing in their organizations.
+Recurring themes included R interoperability with Apache Spark, enhanced interactive reporting with R Markdown, and the strong commercial support available for R, driven by many organizations including Microsoft, and indeed, Mirai Solutions.